 - Partner with IT to develop an effective system rollout plan.

-- Provide opportunities for employees to test the system before it is put into production.
+- Provide opportunities for employees to test the system before it's put into production.

-- Take care to note employee comments during the test period and share them with the technology vendor.
+- Note employee comments during the test period, and share them with the technology vendor.

 - Provide regular briefings to senior management and employees on the program status.

 - Implement the rollout; check for issues, and resolve them quickly.